|

 An instrument may have a fixed IP Address which is allocated to it by a Network Administrator.
 The allocated address will be unique for the network.
 Your instrument will have a utility supplied by the manufacturer which will allow you to set the address.

 Alternatively an instrument may be allocated its IP Address when it powers up.
 This uses a process called Dynamic Host Configuration Protocol (DHCP).
-In this system the unit is identified by a name eg "My Instrument".
-When it powers up it asks a DHCP server to allocate an IP Address to "My Instrument".
+In this system the unit is identified by a name eg "Measurement Station".
+When it powers up it asks a DHCP server to allocate an IP Address to "Measurement Station".
 As the user, you need only decide to address the instrument by its IP Address or by its Name: the rest is done for you by the operating system.

 TCP/IP messages are sent not just to an IP Address but also to a Port Number within that address.
 This allows the message to be directed to one of potentially many applications running on the computer or instrument.
 Some port numbers are allocated to functions which all devices will support whilst others are for more general use.
 Your Instrument documentation must tell you which port to contact.